ikelaiah/threadsafecollections-fp/docs/Debugging-Tale.md

 2. Don't trust incremental builds during deep debugging sessions
 3. Add "Clean and Build" to your initial debugging checklist

-My personal "Hall of Fame" of debugging stories! 😄
+My personal "Hall of Fame" of debugging story! 😄

 ---